 Yes.
-EC has Partners in California, Connecticut, Florida, Maine, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, and Ohio and have school connections throughout the United States and overseas due to their past professional experiences.
+EC has Partners in California, Connecticut, Florida, Maine, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Ohio and Washington and have school connections throughout the United States and overseas due to their past professional experiences.
 EC was founded in 1971 and since 2007 has served over 200 schools in thirty-four states as well as in Europe, Asia, and South America.

 While the majority of our work involves assisting schools with Head of School and Senior Administrative searches, we also provide wide-ranging support in other areas.
 These include, but are not limited to: strategic planning, governance, conflict resolution, Board training, audits of school departments (e.g. development, admissions, etc.), executive coaching, and feasibility studies.

 Head of School searches typically operate on a schedule of 4-10 months.
 With advanced early planning schools can have a more extended search schedule.
 When necessary, however, EC has conducted searches in only two months.

 The answer will vary according to each school’s unique culture.
 Ideally, the search process will find a balance between respecting the privacy of candidates and including the many perspectives that make up a healthy school community.
 A well conducted search will not only enable a school to find the “best fit” candidate for each school but will also enable the appointee to begin his/her tenure with confident institutional support.
 Educators’ Collaborative believes a successful tenure is most likely when there is broad input – either directly or through committees – at appropriate steps in the search process, but when it is acknowledged by all that the ultimate responsibility lies with the Board of Trustees.